PromptAI/promptdialog/README.md

 - Send a message to [there](https://www.promptai.us/en/contact/)

 ## Security
 To protect your privacy, please avoid posting security issues on GitHub.
-Instead, send your questions to security@dify.ai and we will provide you with a more detailed answer.
+Instead, send your questions to info@promptai.us and we will provide you with a more detailed answer.